Actindo-AG/Documentation/Core1Platform/01a_FieldsOfApplicaton.md

 ## Outdated and unsustainable ERP system in use

-Your company is already established in the market and in B2C (business-to- consumer) business, but your IT infrastructure is completely outdated and not maintainable, because the legacy IT is self-built and highly customized.
+Your company is already established in the market and in B2C (business-to-consumer) business, but your IT infrastructure is completely outdated and not maintainable, because the legacy IT is self-built and highly customized.
 In this case, you can use the *Actindo Core1 Platform* to replace the existing infrastructure in waves.
 Actindo analyzes your specific needs and designs modern and useful processes.
 The process orchestration then makes your processes transparent and removes single points of failure.